Luc1eSky/Framingham_Heart_Study/README.md

 ### Predict variable (desired target)
 - 10 year risk of coronary heart disease CHD (binary: “1”, means “Yes”, “0” means “No”)

-### Scope of study
-- 1. Plots (scatter and hist) of various independent variables to understand the dataset and data patterns.
-- 2. Implement Logistic Regression, Logit Model to explain the marginal effects of various variables on the probability of occurence of Coronary Heart Disease after 10 years.
-- 3. Confusion matrix with lowest false positives and false negatives.

-### Deadline - Dec 10, 2022